jchatel/quickmail-next-docs/leads/narrowing-down-your-list-using-filters.md

 # Narrowing Down Your List Using Filters

-### In this article:
+**In this article:**

 - Why filter leads?

 - How to filter leads?

-- Unsubscribed/do not contact leads
+  - Unsubscribed / Do Not Contact leads

   - Leads with specific email validity

-- Leads created on a specific timeframe
+  - Leads created in a specific timeframe

-- Leads with and/or without specific tags
+  - Leads with and without specific tags

-- Leads in X numbers of campaign
+  - Leads in a specific number of campaigns

-- Leads on specific campaigns
+  - Leads in specific campaigns

-- Leads status in a campaign
+  - Lead status in a campaign

-- Leads with opens

-- Leads with clicks
+  - Leads with opens or clicks

-- How to share filter leads?
+- How to share filtered leads?

 - How to save filters?

-# Why filter leads?

-Digging through a huge number of leads can be taxing.
+## Why Filter Leads?

-That's why you can use filters to narrow down your list and easily find the leads you're looking for, based on specific categories.

-Aside from being a time-saver, using filters can also help you find your leads more accurately than doing it manually.
+Filters allow you to narrow down your lead list and quickly find the leads you are looking for based on specific criteria.
+This saves time and helps you find leads more accurately than searching manually.

-# How to filter leads?
+## How to Filter Leads?

-To get started, go to the Leads page and click filters.

-It will open this window where you can see all the available filters.
+Go to the **Leads** page and click **Filters**.
+This will open a window showing all available filters.

-## Here are some filters you can use to find specific leads.

-### Unsubscribed/do not contact leads
+### Unsubscribed / Do Not Contact Leads

-Leads are marked as Do Not Contact if they unsubscribed from a campaign.
-You can also manually mark them as Do Not Contact.
+Leads are marked as Do Not Contact if they unsubscribed from a campaign, or if they were manually marked as Do Not Contact.

-To filter leads with Do Not Contact mark, simply click this radio button under the first tab:
+To filter for these leads, click the relevant radio button under the first tab:

 ![screenshot](../images/000_file-bjGToEGd4u.png)

-On this filter, you can also look for leads with no do not contact mark.
+You can also use this filter to find leads that are not marked as Do Not Contact.

 ![screenshot](../images/001_file-q4zHBlI1PG.png)

-### Leads with specific email validity
+### Leads with Specific Email Validity

+Select any status under **Email Verification** to filter leads based on their email validity.

-**Pro tip:** To verify emails in QuickMail, you should set up an email verification tool.
-Here's a detailed guide on email verification.
+**Pro tip:** To verify emails in QuickMail, set up an email verification tool.
+Here is a detailed guide on email verification.

-Select any status under email verification to filter emails based on their validity.

 ![screenshot](../images/002_file-ZsQNr3DmGo.png)

-### Leads created on a specific timeframe
+### Leads Created in a Specific Timeframe

-It's possible to add a Start and End date to filter Leads by their creation date in QuickMail.

-Use the "After" date as a Starting point and "Before" as the end date for the filter.
+Filter leads by their creation date by setting a start and end date.
+Use the **After** date as the start and the **Before** date as the end.

 ![screenshot](../images/003_file-ocu5oyH3pP.png)

-### Leads with and without specific tags
+### Leads with and Without Specific Tags

-Filter leads based on specific tags they have or don't have.
+Filter leads based on tags they have or do not have.

 ![screenshot](../images/004_file-sOYpmBC3e3.png)

-### Leads in X numbers of campaign
+### Leads in a Specific Number of Campaigns

-Filter leads that are part of a certain number of campaigns.
+Filter leads based on how many campaigns they are part of.

 ![screenshot](../images/005_file-1fdfAdm30s.png)

-### Leads on specific campaigns
+### Leads in Specific Campaigns

-Filter leads participating in specific campaigns.
+Filter leads based on which campaigns they are participating in.

 ![screenshot](../images/006_file-2AWZGxEoeq.png)

-### Leads status in a campaign
+### Lead Status in a Campaign

-Filter by the status of leads within a campaign, such as replied or in a specific step.

-You can also filter by status change date
+Filter leads by their status within a campaign, such as replied or on a specific step.
+You can also filter by status change date.

 ![screenshot](../images/007_file-MnKlAwRuIj.png)

-### Leads with opens or clicks
+### Leads with Opens or Clicks

 Filter leads based on whether they have opened or clicked emails.

 ![screenshot](../images/008_file-Ueb18mjNEy.png)

-# How to share filtered leads?
+## How to Share Filtered Leads?

-Share filtered leads with team members, or save the results for record keeping.
+To share filtered leads with team members or save them for record keeping, select all filtered leads → **Select All** → **Export** to download a CSV file.

-You can select all the resulting lists of filtered leads and Export it to a CSV file for sharing with the team or record keeping.

-Do this by selecting the leads -> "Select All" -> Export to a CSV

 ![screenshot](../images/009_file-Bt0YAcllQI.png)

-# How to save filters?
+## How to Save Filters?

-Save your custom filters for future use.

-First filter the leads, then click in the bookmark icon in the search bar.
+To save a custom filter for future use, apply your filters first, then click the bookmark icon in the search bar and enter a name for the filter.

-Save the current filter, it will request a filter name.

 ![screenshot](../images/010_file-fGIKWx8Y59.png)

-The saved filters will be available for use in the future, no need to create the same filter repeatedly.
+Saved filters will be available for reuse, so you do not need to recreate the same filter repeatedly.